Motouom/PackIt/doc/Frontend-Documentation.md

 These analytics help users understand their audience better and measure the effectiveness of their link-sharing strategies.
 By leveraging these insights, users can optimize their content and distribution methods.

 ### Centralized Link Management
-Users can manage all their shortened links in one central location within the Packit application.
+Users can manage all their shortened links in one central location within the PackIt application.
 This feature allows users to:

 - **Edit**: Modify the original or shortened URLs and update the customized text.
 - **Copy**: Quickly copy the shortened links to the clipboard for easy sharing.